 Since moving to the North East in March 2018, Alnmouth has become a place we visit regularly as it’s only a 40 minute drive from where we live in Newcastle.

 Alnmouth is a pretty little place steeped in history and heritage.
-It was established as a Roman village back in 1152 and flints and pots have been found there dating back to the Bronze Age.
+It was established as a Roman village and flints and pots have been found there dating back to the Bronze Age.

 It had a port and a market from the 13th Century, was renowned for exporting coal, wool and corn, and was famous for harbouring pirates.

 John Wesley, the founder of Methodism, visited in 1748 and described it as: “A small seaport town famous for all kinds of wickedness.”